-In a client-server environment, important business applications must be installed on thousands of systems rather than a single mainfram.
+In a client-server environment, important business applications must be installed on thousands of systems rather than a single mainframe.
 Future versions of Windows will contain several technologies that make it easier to distribute software.

 Software distribution is a two-step process.
 First, application files need to be downloaded to the desktop.
-Windows "Chicago"'s backup agents or peer server can be used to move files from a central server to the desktop.
-Administrators can use server login scripts to instruct the client PC's to "pull" down the application files and configure the application.
+Windows 95 backup agents or peer server can be used to move files from a central server to the desktop.
+Administrators can use server login scripts to instruct the client PCs to "pull" down the application files and configure the application.
 The second step is to configure the desktop.
-This includes creating new program groups, icons or Chicago "links" for the new application and placing the application's configuration information in the Registry.
+This includes creating new program groups, icons, or Windows 95 "links" for the new application and placing the application's configuration information in the Registry.

-Application vendors can use these capabilities to implementations software distribution products, and current software distribution products such as Microsoft "Hermes" product and Novell NetWare Navigator will work without modification in this architecture.
+Application vendors can use these capabilities to implement software distribution products.
+Current software distribution products such as Microsoft's Hermes product and Novell NetWare Navigator will work without modification in this architecture.